 - Jessica (Michael) Harrell '04; Chemistry; teacher, North Star Academy

 Many Related Pursuits

 Chemistry students interested in a career in the health professions can become part of a careful mentoring and advising process beginning in the first year (or whenever they decide to pursue a health professions career).
 Health Professions Program director Geoffrey Church guides each student in the selection of an appropriate course of study for a wide variety of careers in the health professions; reviews the academic standards applied by the various medical/professional schools, and the specific tests required by these schools; helps students to identify internships, research, and volunteer opportunities; discusses a range of other important issues related to the world of the health professions; and organizes program meetings where health care workers or professional school admissions officers present information.
 Here is the four-year course of study.

 Many students majoring in chemistry follow the pre-med concentration and have become surgeons, family physicians, psychiatrists, dentists, and veterinarians.
 In addition to medicine and advanced study, career paths chosen by graduates of recent years include allied health fields such as Chiropractic, Epidemiology, Mortuary science, Nutrition, Medical lab technology, Optometry, Osteopathy, Physiotherapy, Physician assistants, Public health, and Podiatry.

 There is no single "pre-health" major at the University.
 Students should explore all their interests regarding potential majors, there is no "best major" for a health professions program student.
 Freshman year, introduce yourself to the health professions advisor and pick up a copy of the Health Professions Handbook.
 They will sit down with you and discuss your plans or thoughts about a career in the health professions.
 Due to the number of required courses, your schedule is tight.

-Also look at minors such as the Program On the Environment.
+Also look at minors such as Environmental Studies.